Workshop · MuC 2026

 & Evaluation

-A full-day interdisciplinary workshop on the future of content moderation — centering human expertise, cultural context, and worker conditions alongside AI evaluation.
+A full-day interdisciplinary workshop on the future of content moderation.
+We center human expertise, cultural context, and worker conditions alongside AI evaluation.

 Duisburg, Germany